 Present the following pattern:

-Ask students to create a table of values that represents the relationship between the term number and the number of squares in the term.
+Ask students to create a table of values that represents the relationship between the term number and the number of squares.

 Relevant questions: